Arms Act 1983: Previous legislation

+Repeal

+In late July 2026, the Arms Act 1983 was repealed and replaced by the Arms Act 2026.
+Most of the new law's changes will come into effect on 23 September 2026, with the remaining provisions expected to come into effect by 23 February 2028.

 Operation of the Act

 The Act is administered by the New Zealand Police.
 The full legislative framework of the arms control regime is defined by the Act in conjunction with: